KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-OpenWeatherForecast by Tom-Hirschberger](https://github.com/Tom-Hirschberger/MMM-OpenWeatherForecast)

-1. Deprecated: Found `api.openweathermap.org/data/2.5` in file `MMM-OpenWeatherForecast.js`: OpenWeather API 2.5 will be deprecated in June 2024.
-Please update to 3.0.
-2. Deprecated: Found `api.openweathermap.org/data/2.5` in file `README.md`: OpenWeather API 2.5 will be deprecated in June 2024.
-Please update to 3.0.
-3. Deprecated: Found `api.openweathermap.org/data/2.5` in file `node_helper.js`: OpenWeather API 2.5 will be deprecated in June 2024.
-Please update to 3.0.
-4. Warning: No LICENSE file.
+1. Warning: No LICENSE file.
-5. Recommendation: No ESLint configuration was found.
+2. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.

 ### [MMM-OpenWeatherMapForecast by MarcLandis](https://github.com/MarcLandis/MMM-OpenWeatherMapForecast)

-1. Issues are not enabled in the GitHub repository.
-So users cannot report bugs.
-Please enable issues in your repo.
-2. Typo: Found `Magic Mirror` in file `README.md`: Replace it with `MagicMirror²`.
-3. Deprecated: Found `api.openweathermap.org/data/2.5` in file `node_helper.js`: OpenWeather API 2.5 will be deprecated in June 2024.
-Please update to 3.0.
-4. Warning: No LICENSE file.
-5. Recommendation: No ESLint configuration was found.
+1. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.

 ### [MMM-OsloCityBike by TobbenTM](https://github.com/TobbenTM/MMM-OsloCityBike)